thijsvanloef/palworld-server-docker/README.md

 *highly recommended to set

-** Make sure you know what you are doing when running this this option enabled
+** Make sure you know what you are doing when running this option enabled

 ### Game Ports